Sewage leak at Whitehaven apartment forces Memphis mother to leave

 Crane is also concerned about hidden hazards.

-“If they didn’t tear up this foundation with all of this water soaked up– you know what’s underneath there… sewage and water,” Crane said.
+"If they didn't tear up this foundation with all of this water soaked up-- you know what's underneath there... sewage and water," Crane said.